girishaiml/Breast-Cancer-Prediction/README.md

 A simple machine learning project that helps doctors figure out whether a tumor is **cancerous (Malignant)** or **safe (Benign)** — just from scan measurements.

-No deep learning, no fancy stuff.
-Just clean data and a solid model that gets the job done.

 ---